 - 01 To contribute to plant and animal diversity and landscape heterogeneity, as well as provide habitat for old-growth-associated plant and animal species, vegetation management activities in old growth should retain old growth characteristics to the extent practicable.
-Vegetation management (including timber harvest, fuels treatment, or prescribed fire) in old growth should be used only to achieve one or more of the following purposes: - 1.
-To maintain or restore old growth habitat characteristics and ecosystem processes. - 2.
+Vegetation management (including timber harvest, fuels treatment, or prescribed fire) in old growth should be used only to achieve one or more of the following purposes: - a.
+To maintain or restore old growth habitat characteristics and ecosystem processes. - b.
 To increase resilience to disturbances or stressors (such as drought, high severity fire, bark beetles) that may have negative impacts on old growth characteristics or abundance at stand or landscape scales.

-Exceptions to this guideline are allowed in old growth lodgepole pine forests or where needed to address substantial concerns for human safety or infrastructure that is essential to community welfare (such as utilities and communications).
-See glossary for definition of old growth forest.
+Exceptions to this guideline may be allowed in old growth lodgepole pine forests or where needed to manage infrastructure within or adjacent to old growth.

 - 02 To maintain habitat connectivity and minimize disturbance of old-growth associated wildlife, road construction (permanent or temporary) or other developments should be avoided in old growth (see glossary) unless access is needed to implement vegetation management activities and purposes as outlined in FW-GDL-VEGF-01 and there are no feasible alternative road locations. - 03 To maintain snags (standing dead trees) over the long term for wildlife habitat and ecosystem processes, all vegetation management projects should retain at least 40 snags per 10 acres.
-Due to their rarity and high value for wildlife, the largest snags available should always be prioritized for retention.
+The largest snags available should always be prioritized for retention.
 Guideline applies as an average of treatment units across a project area and allows for variation in snag retention among treatment units with the intent of preserving the most desirable snags.
 Snags need not necessarily be present on every acre or in every treatment unit; they may be clumped as appropriate for the site, species, and existing snag distribution.
 If fewer than the minimum desired snags are present, live trees should be retained to meet the minimum desired snags within treatment units with a preference for the largest and most decadent trees available.
 Large, live replacement trees may also count toward compliance with FW-GDL-VEGF-05.
 Trees with evidence of rot or wildlife use are preferred.
 Live replacement trees do not need to be retained where retention is not possible due to operational limitations associated with harvest or burning implementation.
 Snags should be retained greater than 300 feet away from roads in areas open for firewood collection.
-Exceptions to the snag retention guideline may occur in areas where the minimum number of snags or live replacement trees are not present prior to management activities and where there is elevated concern with public safety or fire risk (such as developed sites, near landings, and in areas adjacent to infrastructure).
+Exceptions to the snag retention guideline may be allowed in areas where the minimum number of snags or live replacement trees are not present prior to management activities or where needed to manage infrastructure. - 04 To maintain snags (standing dead trees) over the long term for wildlife habitat and ecosystem processes, if snags retained to meet FW-GDL-VEGF-03 are felled (to manage infrastructure or for safety concerns) during vegetation management activities (such as timber harvest), they should be left on site to provide coarse woody debris.
+Exceptions may be allowed where there is elevated concern with fire risk.

-- 04 To maintain snags (standing dead trees) over the long term for wildlife habitat and ecosystem processes, if snags retained to meet FW-GDL-VEGF-03 are felled (for safety concerns) during vegetation management activities (such as timber harvest), they should be left on site to provide coarse woody debris. .
-Exceptions may occur where there is elevated concern with public safety or fire risk (such as developed sites and areas adjacent to infrastructure). - 05 In order to maintain forest structure that provides future seed source, structural diversity, wildlife habitat and future snags and downed wood, vegetation management projects should retain at least the following minimum number of large live trees: - Warm dry broad potential vegetation type: 50 trees greater than 15 inches dbh per 10 acres - Cool moist or Cold broad potential vegetation types: 80 trees greater than 15 inches dbh per 10 acres
+- 05 In order to maintain forest structure that provides future seed source, structural diversity, wildlife habitat and future snags and downed wood, vegetation management projects should retain at least the following minimum number of large live trees: - a.
+Warm Dry broad potential vegetation type: 50 trees greater than 15 inches dbh per 10 acres - b.
+Cool Moist or Cold broad potential vegetation types: 80 trees greater than 15 inches dbh per 10 acres